-How We Started
+How It Started

-Heidi: Once I started getting really into knitting a few years back, I began frequenting local yarn stores.
-I saw so many gorgeous yarns, but when I asked, "Do you have any vegan yarn?"
-I usually got the one-raised-eyebrow look, and then would get shown to the Acrylic Wall of Shame.
+"Once I started getting really into knitting back in 2006, I began frequenting local yarn stores.
+I saw so many gorgeous yarns, but when I asked, "Do you have anything vegan?"
+I usually got the one-raised-eyebrow look, and then would get shown to the Acrylic Wall of Shame, usually some badly lit spot in the back with a neglected and boring selection of yarn that made me cringe.
+Even worse, some stores didn't have anything at all, and I'd leave feeling like wanting plant based yarn was somehow forbidden or frowned upon.
 I knew that it must be possible to have really awesome colours, high quality base yarn in a variety of cruelty-free, and sustainable fibres.
+I also had a sense I wasn't alone.
 After looking around for someone who did that, I realized that there was a serious lack of supply, and that it might be a fun project to do myself.
-I had a little practice with dyeing fabrics in the past as a costuming and more recently, a set decoration seamstress.
-I took a class at Place des Arts (Coquitlam, British Columbia) a community arts centre, and learned how to spin yarn, and in the summer of 2009, I listed my first few skeins of hand dyed and handspun yarn.
+I had a little practice with dyeing fabrics in the past as a costuming and more recently, a set decoration seamster.
+I took a class at a community arts centre, and learned about spinning yarn to better understand yarn construction, and in the summer of 2009, I listed my first few skeins of hand dyed yarn online.
 I've learned so much since then, mostly trial and error, and now this has become something I look forward to doing every day.
 I feel so lucky to be able to do something I find so satisfying, which is also so much appreciated by other people at the same time.
-Thank you for visiting Vegan Yarn and we hope you like it!
+Thank you for visiting Vegan Yarn and I hope you like it!"

 Heidi is an active cycling advocate with HUB Cycling, formerly the Vancouver Area Cycling Coalition, and an advocate for neurodiverse and queer acceptance and inclusion.
 Heidi is a runner, hiker, cyclist and powerlifter.

 Vegan Yarn Mission Statement